Terril Davis

 Terril Davis (born April 21, 1968) is a retired male middle-distance runner from the United States, who specialized in the 800-meter run.
 He competed in the 1980s and the early 1990s for his native country.
 He set his personal best in the men's 800 metres event (1:44.44) on 1992-06-24 at the US National Championships in New Orleans.

+Davis ran for the Baylor Bears track and field team where he set a school record in the 800 m.
+He married UNLV Rebels track and field sprinter Trevaia Williams.
+His son Jayden Davis was an NCAA champion sprinter for the Arizona State Sun Devils track and field team.